Heating system - which one is best for you?

 - You always want to automatically use the cheapest or most ecological heat supply

 A heat pump uses energy stored in the air, ground, or water for heating.
-This is an efficient and climate-friendly solution.
+It is an efficient and climate-friendly solution.
 Since heat sources can be accessed in various ways, this type of heating is suitable for almost any type of building.
 If the operation of a ground source heat pump is not possible due to geographical location or lack of space, an air source heat pump is a viable alternative.
 A very interesting point: Viessmann heating systems can also be used for cooling in summer.
 However, it is important to know that for technical reasons, heat pumps work efficiently mainly in combination with low-temperature heating systems.
 This should be especially considered when modernizing existing heating systems.
-Your plans should also provide sufficient space for a buffer tank, which is necessary for heat storage.
+Your plans should also provide enough space for a buffer tank, which is necessary for heat storage.

 - You want to use freely available environmental energy for heating.